SneakyPrompt: Jailbreaking Text-to-image Generative Models: Related Work and Preliminary

-Note that the deployment of RL to search for an adversarial prompt is challenging because \sys needs to not only decide the action space for adversarial prompts, which is an infinite word space, instead of a limited set of decisions (like moving left or right), but also design a reward function to bypass the safety filter while still preserving the generated images' semantics.
+\para{Reinforcement Learning (RL).} RL~\cite{rl_ac} is a technique to incorporate feedback to make decisions.
+The key concepts in RL include \emph{state}, \emph{action}, \emph{policy network}, \emph{reward}, and \emph{environment}.
+Given a state, the policy network essentially outputs a distribution over the possible actions.
+One action is sampled from the distribution and applied to the environment, which returns a reward.
+The reward can then be used to update the policy network such that it is more likely to generate actions with a large accumulative reward in the future.
+Note that the deployment of RL to search for an adversarial prompt is challenging because \sys needs to not only decide the action space for adversarial prompts, which is a large word space, but also design a reward function to bypass the safety filter while still preserving the generated images' NSFW semantics.